bxparks/rpn83p/USER_GUIDE.md

 mapping used by the [HP-30b](https://en.wikipedia.org/wiki/HP_30b) when it is in RPN mode.
 (The HP-30b supports both algebraic and RPN entry modes.)

-The `2ND` `ANS` button is mapped to the `LastX` functionality of HP calculators.
-It is the value of the `X` register of the most recent operation.
-It can be used to bring back a number that was accidentally consumed, or sometimes it can be used as part of a longer sequence of calculations.
+The `2ND` `ANS` functionality of the TI-OS algebraic mode is unnecessary in the RPN used by RPN83P, because the `X` register is always the most recent result that would have been stored in `2ND` `ANS`.
+Therefore, the `2ND` `ANS` is repurposed to be the `LastX` functionality of HP calculators.
+The `LastX` is the value of the `X` register just before the most recent operation.
+It can be used to bring back a number that was accidentally consumed, or it can be used as part of a longer sequence of calculations.

 <a name="MenuHierarchy"></a>
 ### Menu Hierarchy and Navigation